 Clearing Inventory Before It Becomes a Problem

 Every distributor has inventory that’s moving slower than it should.
-A targeted sales spiff is one of the cleanest ways to address it.
+A targeted Sales Spiff is one of the cleanest ways to address it.
 Attach a meaningful payout to the slow-moving product and watch your reps prioritize it.
-The alternative — sitting on inventory until it’s a write-off — is far more expensive than the spiff payout ever would have been.
+The alternative — sitting on inventory until it’s a write-off — is far more expensive than the Spiff payout ever would have been.
+See how Optimum’s distribution management tools help.

 Driving Volume at Critical Moments